Generating .do file templates

-SurveyCTO can automatically generate Stata .do files that import, merge, and partially process your exported data.
-You can use these auto-generated .do files as they are, or you can use them as a starting-point for your own back-end processing code.
+SurveyCTO can automatically generate Stata .do files that import, merge, and label your data, using your form definition as a guide.
+They can help you to get quickly up-and-running with Stata, by serving as a starting-point for your back-end processing code.

-Another possible source of errors concerns variable names: since Stata only allows variable names to be up to 32 characters long, you can run into trouble.
+- Is there a problem with over-long variable names?
+Stata only allows variable names up to 32 characters long.
 If you have very long group and/or field names, the first 32 characters could fail to uniquely identify a variable.
-If you run into this problem and you're using SurveyCTO Desktop to export your data, you can choose not to export group names in your .csv column headers (see Data export options), then re-generate your Stata templates and re-export your data; that will shorten many field names because they will no longer include enclosing group names.
+If you run into this problem, you're using SurveyCTO Desktop to export your data, and group names are included in your .csv column headers, your best bet is to disable that option and no longer include group names (see Data export options), then re-generate your Stata templates and re-export your data; that will shorten many field names because they will no longer include enclosing group names.

 Even if you do not plan to customize them much, you should familiarize yourself with the Stata code contained in these templates.
 Most broadly, each template does the following: